Pipsqus/HuaweiDebloating/README.md

 On Linux:
 `/bin/bash /home/*current username*/adb-settings`

-The script removes mainly bloat: decide yourself if you want to also remove Google apps and more!
+The script removes mainly bloat: modify "adb-settings" yourself if you want to also remove Google apps and more!